 The octopus in Christianity symbolism has a very different meaning than any of the other interpretations–many people believe that it symbolizes life, death, and resurrection.
 The reason for this association is because an octopus can be either alive or dead depending on what part you pick up; if their head dies they will die too but still manage to regenerate lost arms!
 This regenerative ability is said to represent how Christ’s crucifixion eventually gave way to his resurrection.

-Another interpretation of this creature’s eight appendages would come from those who view them as symbols for intelligence: since there are so many aspects that make up our lives, we must find ways to operate intelligently with all of these things happening at once.
+Another interpretation of this creature’s eight appendages would come from those who view them as symbols of intelligence: since there are so many aspects that make up our lives, we must find ways to operate intelligently with all of these things happening at once.
 And finally, some Christians may see the octopus as representing how much we rely on God in order to survive because it is said that they have a natural instinct that tells them when/where to go for food and shelter.

 The Octopus Symbolism in Far Eastern and Asian cultures